HaHVU/HVULao_NLP/README.md

 This folder contains the **training dataset**, consisting of 10,000 Lao sentences:

 - **`10ktrainorin.txt`**
-  → The original 10,000 Lao sentences in raw form (without segmentation or annotation).
+Original 10,000 Lao sentences in raw form (no segmentation or POS tags).
+  *Format:* one sentence per line (UTF-8).

+- **`10ksegmented.txt`**
+  Word-segmented version aligned 1-to-1 with `10ktrainorin.txt`.
+  *Format:* each line is the segmented form of the same-index sentence; tokens separated by a single space.

 - **`10ktraintag.json`**
   → The same 10,000 sentences with **word segmentation** and **POS tagging**, created using the same method as the test data.